learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

       }
     });
 ```
 This is very common way to handle errors.
 If specific operations are needed when there is an error, you can edit the code as needed.
+This data attribute for errors can be used to notify what the error or problem is.

 In conclusion, nodemailer is a very simple way to send emails to a user.